csound/manual/docs/opcodes/init.md

 Since version 5.13 it is possible to initialise upto 24 variables of the same class in one statement.
 If there are more output variables than input expressions then the last one is repeated.
 It is an error to have more inputs than outputs.

 The t-variable form was introduced in 5.14 and allocated space for a vector or the given size, initialised to the given value (default value is zero).

+The versions for instruments and opcodes take optional parameters (pfields from p4 in the case of instruments, and opcode arguments).
+These run the initialisation step on the respective objects.

 ## Examples